chavisclark/superfan/README.md

 * Integrate SASS and CSS Modules for a more modular way of organizing CSS
 * Convert to ES6 syntax
 * Move Redux async logic from reducers to middleware
-* Develop User login functionality and authentication
+* Develop user-login functionality and authentication
 * Integrate Ruby on rails :)